bottlerocket-os/bottlerocket/sources/api/migration/README.md

 Migration code should not assume that any given keys exist, because migrations will be run on live data (where all keys will likely exist) and on pending data (where none, some, or all keys may exist).
 Plus, different variants of Bottlerocket may not have the same keys.

-The migration system deserializes the function outputs into the incoming model types to confirm that the structure is valid.

 To write a migration, start a Rust project at `/migrations/<applicable version>/migrate-<name>/Cargo.toml`

-The filename of the migration is used by the migration system to order migrations.
+Migrations run in the order that they are found in the manifest.
 The name takes the format `migrate_v<applicable version>_<name>`.
 Cargo does not allow naming binaries this way, so the migration build process renames them appropriately when installing them into the image.

 ### Helpers

-There is a standard structure for migration code that handles common things like argument parsing, this allows for a common CLI interface for the migration system.
+There is a standard structure for migration code that handles common things like argument parsing, which allows for a common CLI interface for the migration system.

 There is also a Rust module that handles common migration types, such as adding, removing, and replacing settings.